jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27x.md

 in this country: democratic politics has proved itself unable to produce decent city government; how can we expect the nation to fare if everything, eventually including the whole of the productive process, is to be handed over to it?

-And finally, it is also the principal answer to the question about how our second condition can be fulfilled 6 whenever the sphere of public control is wide.
+Finally, it is also the principal answer to the question about how our second condition can be fulfilled 6 whenever the sphere of public control is wide.

 It is not enough that the bureaucracy should be efficient in current administration and competent to give advice.
 It must also be strong enough to guide and, if need be, to instruct the politicians who head the ministries.